Support Reading With These Strategies

 So is your child’s Lexile measure “good”?
 Yes!
 It gives you more information about your child’s reading ability than any other reading score, along with tools to support your child with personalized reading materials and track their progress toward college and career readiness.

 If you’re curious, read more about why Lexile measures are more useful than grade-equivalent scores.

 If your child is browsing through a book, that’s a good thing!
 Lexile measures are a guide, helping you make a more informed choice about reading materials.
-A young person’s Lexile range spans from 100L below to 50L above his or her Lexile measure, but you can choose books outside that range.
+A reader’s Lexile range spans from 100L below to 50L above their Lexile measure, but you can choose books outside that range.
 Here are some tips: